Anal Cunt: Sign to Earache (1993–2000)

 Yet another tour followed, this time with Incantation and Mortician.
 Anal Cunt then released their next full-length release, I Like It When You Die, which they had recorded prior to the tour.
 This album was essentially a collection of insults and featured the songs "You're Gay" and "Technology's Gay", as well as a guest appearance from Kyle Severn from Incantation.
 A lot of the songs refer to things being "gay", as this was a common slang word in Massachusetts and in junior-high schools across the United States at the time.

 Following the tour, Linehan left the band and again activities were put on hold.
 Even so, Putnam and Martin recorded a few songs for a Black Sabbath tribute, In These Black Days Volume 1, which was a split with Eyehategod and featured Putnam on drums.
 A few months later, Putnam and Martin asked Linehan to rejoin the band and he agreed.

 Another two tours later (the first in America with Murder One, the second in Japan), Anal Cunt recorded what would be their last album on Earache Records, It Just Gets Worse, which was released at the end of their 1999 European tour with Flächenbrand.
-The album was surrounded by much controversy: the label changed some of the song titles and also censored the lyrics to two of the songs.
+The album was surrounded by much controversy: the label changed some of the song titles for legal reasons and also censored the lyrics to two of the songs.

 In May 2000, Anal Cunt were dropped from Earache Records due to distributor problems.